TonyLHansen/raspberry-pi-safe-off-switch/README.md

 ### Example of Both an Off and Reset Switch on a Raspberry Pi Zero.
 Right angle headers are used for a compact connection.
 The switches are mounted directly onto an Adafruit case.
 ![Example of Both an Off and Reset Switch on a Raspberry Pi Zero.
 Right angle headers are used for a compact connection.
 The switches are mounted directly onto an Adafruit case.](pictures/raspizero.jpg)

-## Reset Buttons
-The safe off switch is complementary to a reset switch;
-issue 52 of TheMagPi had an excellent article on how to connect a Reset Button.

-A reset button has several uses.
-The primary purpose is to start the Raspberry Pi up again from a powered-off state.
-It is preferred over pulling the power connector out and putting it back in.

-Depending on which connector is being used for the reset switch, the reset button can ALSO be pressed while the system is running and the system will restart immediately.
-However, this is fraught with peril -- your SD card can become corrupted or damaged.
-DON'T DO THIS.
-Instead, use the safe off switch described in the rest of this article.

-The connector to use for the reset switch will vary between Raspberry Pi models.
-Most models have a connector that is marked as RUN on board.
-Connecting that connector to ground will usually perform the reset action.

-On the Raspberry Pi 4, you need to use the connector marked GLOBAL_EN instead of RUN.
-You most likely will need to solder on a pair of headers if you don't want to solder your button directly to the connector.

-On Raspberry Pis prior to the Raspberry Pi 4, you can also use GPIO 3 (pin 5) as a reset connector, but ONLY from the powered-off state.
-Unfortunately this also means losing your I2C connectivity on those models.
-(See additional discussion about this connector below.)

-## A Word About GPIO Numbering
-Unfortunately, if you look at documentation for the Raspberry Pi, you'll see several different numbering systems for the GPIO pins.
-These have names such as the BCM numbers, or the WiringPi numbers, or a few others.
-The GPIO Zero library module uses what is known as the BCM numbering system for the pins.
-The quickest way to see which BCM GPIO number is connected to which pin is to use the program called ```pinout``` that comes as part of the GPIO Zero package.
-For clarity, this article will usually discuss both the BCM GPIO number and physical pin number, and will avoid using any of the other numbering systems.

 ## Using GPIO Zero
 With the GPIO Zero library module, the Python code to deal with a button